Coolum Beach Wheelchair Visual Story

 How to return the beach wheelchair

-After using the WaterWheels Beach Wheelchair and life jackets, visitors should return them to the original location in the same condition as when collected.
-Be sure to note any missing or defective items, such as pins, buckles, or protective coverings, when returning the equipment.
+After using the WaterWheels Beach Wheelchair and life jackets, visitors should return them to the storage building in the same condition as when collected.
+All equipment must be checked carefully, and any missing or defective items such as pins, buckles, or protective coverings, should be reported when returning.

-For returning, visitors can push the wheelchair client back up the hill or take the pathway to the left, which offers a gentler incline and has showers and shaded seating.
+For the return journey, the wheelchair client can be pushed back up the main hill or taken along the pathway to the left, which provides a gentler incline.
+This path also has showers for cleaning equipment and shaded seating for rest before departure.

 A curved pathway runs through a grassy area.
 On the left, people are sunbathing on the grass near dense trees.
 On the right, a stone wall borders the path, with people sitting above it under more trees.
 In the background, a tall building rises against a clear blue sky.